gameticharles/advance_math/README.md

 ## Operators

-Supports operations for elementwise operations by scalar value or vector
+Supports operations for element-wise operations by scalar value or vector

 ```dart
 // Get the value at index 2 of v2